Foreigner (Sawyer novel): Plot summary

 Meanwhile, Toroca makes an equally astounding discovery – another sentient species of saurian, the "Others", inhabiting a small archipelago on the other side of the moon from the continent known as Land.
-These dinosaurs are markedly different both in physiology and psychology to the Quintaglios; most significantly, they use tools and cook meat, are capable of lying, and have a reduced sexual dimorphism, the last of which causes all Quintaglios except for Toroca – who has no territorial instincts – to immediately enter dagamant.
+These dinosaurs are markedly different both in physiology and psychology to the Quintaglios; most significantly, they use weapons and cook meat, are capable of lying, and have a reduced sexual dimorphism, the last of which causes all Quintaglios except for Toroca – who has no territorial instincts – to immediately enter dagamant.
 After Captain Keenir kills two of the "Others" in such a frenzy, Toroca attempts to negotiate, with partial success.
 But the Others eventually decide that the Quintaglios are a threat to their survival and decide to exterminate them, sending a huge fleet for Land.
 In a last-ditch attempt to settle the dispute, Afsan ventures to one of the ships, where he is shot.
-Overcoming their cultural aversion to tools, the Quintaglios retaliate, using their prototype aircraft as bomber planes, dropping a napalm-like substance on the enemy fleet, destroying it.
+Overcoming their cultural aversion to weapons, the Quintaglios retaliate, using their prototype aircraft as bomber planes, dropping a napalm-like substance on the enemy fleet, destroying it.

 Afsan does eventually regain his sight, but shortly thereafter dies from his wounds.
 Toroca, having rescued a child of the Others, raises it as his own.

 In an epilogue, the Quintaglios have successfully achieved spaceflight, and send a great many starships out to many planets, including at least one – the Dasheter – to Earth, the original homeworld.
 Other advancements have been made as well; for example, the Dasheter is navigated by an AI named Afsan, built to mimic the mannerisms of the long-dead astronomer.

 Major themes

-Following with the style of the previous two novels in the trilogy, Foreigner displays the interaction between science and religion.
+Following the style of the previous two novels in the trilogy, Foreigner displays the interaction between science and religion.
 Just as Afsan was the equivalent of Galileo and Toroca of Charles Darwin, Mokleb corresponds to Sigmund Freud, having pioneered a new form of psychology - psychoanalysis.

 Parts of the book were meant to critique the Catholic Church's position on abortion and birth control.
-Some other Science vs Religion themes have downplayed compared to their role in Far-Seer, as the religions of the Quintaglios have partly faded in prominence.
+Some other science vs. religion themes have been downplayed in comparison with their role in Far-Seer, as the religions of the Quintaglios have partly faded in prominence.